 Key Stage 3 – At Key Stage 3 the department follows the strands and standards of the new National Curriculum and embedded within this is a renewed focus on writing.
-The department follow the Skills for Writing units created by Debra Myhill, published by Pearson Edexcel which is proven to double the rate of writing progress at KS3.
+The department follows the Skills for Writing units created by Debra Myhill, published by Pearson Edexcel which is proven to double the rate of writing progress at KS3.
 The units focus on writing about the natural world, spy fiction, transformations and dystopian fiction.
-We have also adopted a literacy program within Year 7 which aims to accelerate reading standards and improve the reading levels of our students across Key Stage 3.
-To support the curriculum, and for fun, we also take part in an annual poetry competition, a residential trip to London to see shows and visit attractions and enjoy many visits from authors and poets.
+We have also adopted a literacy program within Year 7 and 8 which aims to accelerate reading standards and improve the reading levels of our students across Key Stage 3.
+To support the curriculum, and for fun, we also offer a residential trip to London to see shows and visit attractions and enjoy many visits from authors and poets.
 The students enjoy the pace and assortment of writing tasks and performance pieces they encounter and they are well prepared for the next Key Stage.

 Key Stage 5 – We follow the Edexcel syllabus at Key Stage 5 for A Level English Literature.
 This involves the study of a variety of prose, poetry and drama.
 The curriculum is designed to enable students to develop the following skills:

 - to read widely and independently set texts and others that they have selected for themselves;

 - to engage critically and creatively with a substantial body of texts and ways of responding to them;

 - to develop and effectively apply their knowledge of literary analysis and evaluation;

 - to explore the contexts of the texts they are reading and others’ interpretations of them;

 - to undertake independent and sustained studies to deepen their appreciation and understanding of English literature, including its changing traditions.

 Lessons cater to a range of learning styles and include a mix of whole class, small group and independent activities.